 For additional information about proposal sections required to be submitted by a lead and non-lead organization in a collaborative proposal from multiple organizations, please see PAPPG, Chapter II.E.3.

-Yes, both the lead and non-lead organizations can upload Supplementary Documents and Single Copy Documents.
+Yes, both the lead and non-lead organizations can upload Other Supplementary Documents and Single Copy Documents.

 Yes, both the lead and non-lead organizations have the option for subawards in a separately submitted collaborative proposal.